GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Developer communication

-: The publisher email address associated with the extension will receive a warning email stating that the extension will be taken down due to one or more policy violations.
+: The publisher email address associated with the extension will be sent a warning email stating that the extension will be taken down due to one or more policy violations.
 The exact length of the warning period depends on the observed violation.